Reasun-1/RoboRally/README.md

-#### Requirements: Please read carefully!
+#### Requirements:
-In order to run the Game without problems, you'll need to install Java to run the .JAR File Also in order for the Log Files to be created, please start the .JAR File in the following way from your terminal:
+In order to run the Game without problems, you'll need to install Java to run the .JAR File Also in order for the Log Files to be created, please start the .JAR File in your terminal:

-java -jar clevere-cousins.jar